Krafty-Sprouts-Media-LLC/KSM-External-Link-Manager/README.md

-Built with AI, refined by a real user.
-This plugin was developed with help from AI tool (Claude AI) and tailored to solve problems we run into as a publisher.
-It’s not perfect — but it works.
-If it helps you too, that’s a win.

-# KSM External Link Manager v1.1
+# KSM External Link Manager

 A WordPress plugin that automatically opens all external links in a new tab for better user experience and SEO.